danvargg/danvargg/docs/projects/pigio/README.md

 This fine-tuning allowed the model to provide more accurate and personalized eye gaze predictions to the user's eyes.

+Furthermore, the model had it's weights quantized (post-conversion) to `16-bit` floating-point numbers to reduce the model's size and improve the inference speed.

 ### Business Results

 The deep learning system allowed the business to improve the performance of its eye  tracking technology to a level